kyolkl/Front-end-Devathon/README.md

+# initialize project
+-npm install
+-npm run dev
+use development branch as a base to create your branch

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.